OkusiAssociates/entities.bash/README.md

   * `trap.set [[on|1] | [off|0]]`
   * `trim {strval}`

-`entities` can be easily extended with new functions.
+`entities.bash` can be easily extended with new functions.

 See `entities --help` for full documentation.